Ruvyrom/Ruvomain-Pixel6/README.md

 - **Install** LineageOS and MicroG Plus, follow [instructions](https://wiki.lineageos.org/devices/oriole/install) here.

 - **[ADB/TERMUX script](https://github.com/Ruvyrom/Ruvomain-Protocole/tree/main#2manual-execution-linuxtermuxmacos):** Do you have a specific configuration for your device?
 Place your JSON file in `/Imports` and call it directly when running [Manual Execution](https://github.com/Ruvyrom/Ruvomain-Protocole/tree/main#2manual-execution-linuxtermuxmacos).
 Feel free to share your files to help grow the community!
+See the [here](https://github.com/Ruvyrom/Ruvomain-Protocole/tree/main/Imports) for instructions.

+**OR**

 - **[Shizuku](https://shizuku.rikka.app/)**: Allows apps to use system APIs directly without root.